Where We Work

 Map

-Since 2001, IOCC has responded to humanitarian needs in Lebanon assisting both Lebanese families in need and Syrian refugees.
+Since 2001, IOCC has responded to humanitarian needs in Lebanon across sectors—from nutrition and education to water networks—strengthening Lebanese communities and, in more recent years.

 Map